nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 - [medium.com/cloudyrion: Kubernetes end-to-end chain exploit](https://medium.com/cloudyrion/kubernetes-end-to-end-chain-exploit-c2be32688fd0) This article details the security flaws discovered in Kubernetes and GitOps tools due to improper configurations.
 It also demonstrates how an attacker could perform post-exploitation attacks, increasing their privileges and the attack surface.
 - [==itnext.io: Performing Security Checks for Deployed Kubernetes Manifests==](https://itnext.io/performing-security-checks-for-deployed-kubernetes-manifests-fa9d442b7951) An effective tool for checking security rule violations in Kubernetes deployments using **Polaris**
 - [==securitycafe.ro: A COMPLETE KUBERNETES CONFIG REVIEW METHODOLOGY==](https://securitycafe.ro/2023/02/27/a-complete-kubernetes-config-review-methodology/)
+- [==itnext.io: Introduction to Kubernetes Security for Security Professionals==](https://itnext.io/introduction-to-kubernetes-security-for-security-professionals-a61b424f7a2a) Presenting the architecture of Kubernetes and its associated security threats, for security professionals, including penetration testers and DevSecOps practitioners.
+- [dev.to/mattiasfjellstrom: Kubernetes-101: Security concepts](https://dev.to/mattiasfjellstrom/kubernetes-101-security-concepts-2f4f) The article provides an overview of Kubernetes security concepts, focusing on NetworkPolicies, ServiceAccounts, and Security Contexts

 <center>
 [![kubernetes security mindmap](images/k8s_securitymindmap.jpg)](https://www.blackhat.com/)